SciML/ColPrac/README.md

     Changing the string representation often breaks downstream packages tests, because it is hard to write test-cases that depend only on meaning (though unit tests with mocking can be shielded from this kind of breaking).

 (This guidance on non-breaking changes is inspired by [https://www.tensorflow.org/guide/versions](https://www.tensorflow.org/guide/versions).)

+## Clarity on the Definition of Breaking in Macros

+Note that the definition of breaking on macros is slightly larger than changes to its public API.
+This is due to the natural difficulty of documenting all parsable behaviors of macros and the difficulty of developing deprecation paths for changes to macro sytnax.
+Thus in order to improve stability of the ecosystem with respect to macro changes, a more conservative definition of breaking is taken such that any change which does not have a backwards compatible alternative is considered breaking.

+For example, if a macro had accidentally parsed `@myequation 2x + 2 +` the same as `@myequation 2x + 2`, it is not breaking to remove support for the trailing operator.
+If the trailing operator meant something which is not expressable in another way, and it is used in downstream packages, then it is considered a breaking change to remove this support.

+## Implicit Public API and Downstream Breakage

+* Packages should be using downstream testing on major downstream packages and use cases
+* If a downstream package test breaks, the break should be investigated as to whether the change should be classified as breaking breaking.
+* If many downstream packages break due to a change that is on the non-public API, a judgement call should be made as to whether the public API should be expanded to match the general user expectation.
+   * It is recommended to err on the side of conservative.
+If the functionality is not difficult to support, it should continue to be supported.
+Documentation and testing should be added immediately and it should be elevated to public API via the `public` keyword or `export`.
+   * If it was not an intended to be used in an outside manner, a deprecation or warning should be employed to warn developer of a coming future break, and the internal usage should be changed to use the `_` internal identifier.
+For example, if `MyPackage.f` is used, a new function `MyPackage._f` should be created, used intnerally, and a deprecation notice telling users to not rely on `MyPackage.f` should be added.

 # Appendix: